Rickie Simpkins: Lonesome River Band

 In 2000, Simpkins joined the Lonesome River Band and in 2001, joined gospel group the Isaacs, splitting his time between the two ensembles.
 In 2002, Simpkins toured with the Gaithers and in 2007, Simpkins also began touring with Emmylou Harris and her Red Dirt Boys.

 The Seldom Scene

 Simpkins joined the Seldom Scene in January 2016 when Ben Eldridge retired from the band.
 Other members of the band include Lou Reid (mandolin, guitar), Dudley Connell (guitar), Ronnie Simpkins (bass), and Fred Travers (resonator guitar).
-Simpkims left the Seldom Scene in 2017, and was replaced by Ron Stewart.
+Simpkins left the Seldom Scene in 2017, and was replaced by Ron Stewart.

 Solo recordings

 Simpkins released his solo album Dancing on the Fingerboard in 1997 on the Pinecastle Records label.
 He played fiddle and mandolin, and sang lead vocals, and wrote several of the songs.
 Dancing on the Fingerboard was nominated for the International Bluegrass Music Association (IBMA) Instrumental Recording of the Year award.

 Simpkins released his Don't Fret It album in 2002 on Doobie Shea.
 Guests included Wyatt Rice, Dan Tyminski, Ronnie Bowman, Tony Rice, Randy Kohrs, Ronnie Simpkins, Wendy Newcomer, and Ernie Thacker.